jtappler/YosemiteStyleDesigns/README.md

 # Yosemite Style Designs
-This repository contains some redesigned retina icons and Terminal theme which inspired by OS X Yosemite.
+This repository contains retina icons and Terminal theme inspired by OS X Yosemite and redesigned by me since last year.

 I'm still working on more icons.
 Feel free to grab any one you like for your own use :)